Quaternionic quantum particles: INTRODUCTION

 Quaternionic quantum mechanics (QQM) was conceived by considering complex quantum mechanics (CQM) as a model.
 However, an important difference between these theories concerns the hermiticity of operators: hermitian operators in CQM and anti-hermitian operators in QQM \cite{Adler:1995qqm}.
 At first glance, hermiticity seems to be a major difference between the theories, but it is not so.
 Anti-hermiticity cannot be considered a true difference between QQM and CQM because the hermitian Schr\"odinger equation of CQM turns into an equation of anti-hermitian operators simply by multiplying of the whole equation by the complex unit $i$, and most of the complex hermitian operators are converted to anti-hermitian operators using this procedure.
 In terms of phenomenology, both theories calculate expectation values of their operators using identical formulas.
 The anti-hermitian formulation of QQM permits the conservation of the probability density current \cite{Adler:1995qqm}, and this is a positive point.
 However, there are drawbacks concerning the anti-hermitian QQM formulation, and the breakdown of Ehrenfest's theorem in QQM is a serious problem from a physical standpoint \cite{Adler:1985uh,Adler:1988fs,Adler:1995qqm}.

 Another disadvantage of the anti-hermitian QQM is the lack of a set of simple solutions.
 In CQM, sophisticated and physically interesting models are built using a set of simple solutions, which provide the basic understanding of the theory as well.
-Of course, there are solutions to QQM, and we can quote some of them by way of example \cite{Davies:1989zza,Davies:1992oqq,Ducati:2001qo,Nishi:2002qd,DeLeo:2005bs,Madureira:2006qps,Ducati:2007wp,Davies:1990pm,DeLeo:2013xfa,DeLeo:2015hza,Giardino:2015iia,Sobhani:2016qdp,Procopio:2016qqq}, but they do not have the simplicity that allows them to be compared to either CQM or classical solutions.
+Of course, there are solutions to QQM, and we can quote some of them by way of example \cite{Davies:1989zza,Davies:1992oqq,Ducati:2001qo,Nishi:2002qd,DeLeo:2005bs,Madureira:2006qps,Ducati:2007wp,Davies:1990pm,DeLeo:2013xfa,DeLeo:2015hza,Giardino:2015iia,Sobhani:2016qdp,Procopio:2016qqq,Sobhani:2017yee,DeLeo:2019bcw,Hassanabadi:2017wrt,Hassanabadi:2017jiz}, but they do not have the simplicity that allows them to be compared to either CQM or classical solutions.

-More recently, an alternative QQM formulation \cite{Giardino:2016nah} has emerged from a quaternionic version of the Aharonov-Bohm (AB) effect \cite{Giardino:2016xap}.
+More recently, an alternative QQM formulation \cite{Giardino:2016nah} has emerged from a quaternionic version of the Aharonov-Bohm (AB) effect \cite{Giardino:2016xap}, and this formalism has already been applied to scattering states \cite{Mandal:2109qdf}.
 The quaternionic AB-effect has an important difference compared to the usual quantum theories: the momentum operator, and consequently the Hamiltonian operator, do not have a defined hermiticity.
 A consistent theory has been obtained by redefining the expectation value and the probability current, so that the probability current is conserved in this quaternionic AB-solution.
 This solution has motivated the development of a quaternionic quantum theory of non-anti-hermitian operators \cite{Giardino:2016nah}, and this theory has the important advantage of a well-defined classical limit; therefore, the Ehrenfest theorem is valid in this framework.
 For an arbitrary operator $\mathcal{O}$ and an arbitrary quaternionic wave function $\Psi$, the expectation value is defined in the non-anti-hermitian theory to be

-where the asterisk denotes the conjugate complex.
+where the dagger denotes the adjoint.
 This expectation value recovers the usual definition when wave functions are complex and the operators are hermitian, consequently generalizing it.